a10networks/AWS-CFT/CFT-TEMPLATES/README.md

 For all A10 licenses, GLM (Global License Manager) is the authoritative service.
 All A10 products conform with license and licensing policies dictated by GLM.
 GLM is available at https://glm.a10networks.com.
-Default License Manager for HC is set to GLM.
-User can change this in Controller scope by logging in as Super-admin.

 # A10’s Cloud Formation Template Information
 A10’s AWS CFT templates listed here are for deploying vThunder ADC (Application Delivery Controller) in different design and configuration namely: